See Middle Tier.

 - Check Log me in automatically to allow users to automatically log on using their associated Windows user.
 See, Single Sign-on below.

-- When you run Open Dental as Administrator and connect via Middle Tier, you should have a FreeDentalConfig file in your application folder similar to the image below.
-This file should replace the existing .xml file on all your workstations.
+Step 12: When running Open Dental as Administrator and connecting via Middle Tier, there should be a FreeDentalConfig file in the application folder similar to the image below.
+This file should replace the existing .xml file on all the workstations.

 Additional Setup Options